Associate Professor Denise Roche

 My main specialism is exercise physiology and health.
 I am research active and have presented my research nationally and internationally.
 My research interests are the vascular and metabolic responses to chronic training.
-I am the Degree Coordinator for Human Biology/Biosciences, the Faculty PGR co-ordinator and head of year 3 on the BSc (Hons) Sport and Exercise Science.
-My teaching and both postgraduate and undergraduate dissertation supervision typically focuses on my specialisms; exercise and health, especially cardiometabolic adaptations to exercise.
+I am the Subject Lead for Human Biology/Biological Sciences, the PGR co-ordinator for Science, chair of the School of Health Sciences Research Committee and level lead (year 3) on the BSc (Hons) Sport and Exercise Science.
+My teaching and both postgraduate and undergraduate dissertation supervision typically focuses on my specialisms; exercise and health, vascular and cardiometabolic.

 Goulding, R.P., Roche, D.M. and Marwood, S., (2019).
 Hyperoxia speeds pulmonary oxygen uptake kinetics and increases critical power during supine cycling.
 Experimental Physiology.
 DOI: 10.1113/EP087599.